What is a Cold Sore?

 The best way to treat a cold sore is by using antiviral creams as soon as the tingle starts.
-Aciclovir cream, which is generic Zovirax, needs to be applied 5 times a day as soon as the tingle starts.
+Aciclovir cream, which is the same as Zovirax.
+This needs to be applied 5 times a day as soon as the tingle starts.
 So its always best to ensure you have a spare tube!
-If you leave it then, unfortunately, the virus will break out causing scabbing and blisters.
+If you leave the tingle, unfortunately, the virus will break out causing scabbing and blisters which will make you contagious.
 The cream is still useful at this stage as it will reduce the spread of the virus and speed up healing time.

 Will a cold sore keep coming back?

 Unfortunately, Yes.
 Just like other viral infections that hide in your nerves like chicken pox, once you have the cold sore virus, you cannot get rid of it!
 This means that you will always get cold sores, but there are some things you can do to prevent or minimise the risk.

 What can I do to prevent Cold Sore outbreaks?